Where is Budapest Hungary

 The Chain bridge – perhaps the most obvious symbol of Budapest, designed by William Thierney Clark, execution manager Adam Clark, they are not brothers, the designer was an English the execution manager is a Scottish gentleman.
 The distance between the two main pillars is 202m.

 This bridge was the first bridge on the Danube in the whole Hungarian area.
 It is interesting the Danube has 417 km section in Hungary.
 Clark designed three bridges for Istvan Szechenyi and Gyorgy Sina, but only one was built.
 The price of the bridge was 13 times of the National Museum which was built at the same time.
 The location of the bridge was chosed by William Thierney Clark as well.
+Behind the columns of the bridge you can see the National gallery in the Buda Castle.

 The bridge on the picture is not the original Chain bridge, the original bridge was blowed up in the II World War by the escaping German Army.
 The new bridge was opened at the 100th anniverary of the old bridge (1949).